shrine-maiden-heavy-industries/torii-ila/CONTRIBUTING.md

 It is asked that you please report any and all problems you encounter when using Torii ILA, this can be from small things such as typos or weird wording, and unclear/confusing messages and diagnostics, to larger things such as general useability and tool integration.

-Reporting an issue with Torii is done through the [issue tracker], the issue templates should guide you through most of the needed information.
+Reporting an issue with Torii ILA is done through the [issue tracker], the issue templates should guide you through most of the needed information.
 A quick summary of what would be needed is as follows:

 * The version of Torii ILA being used, this can be done by running `python -c "import torii_ila;print(torii_ila.__version__)"`
 * Which version of Python being used, and if it's CPython or PyPy, as we don't support any other Python interpreters at the moment.